 Since our bodies cannot store zinc, we have to include zinc-rich foods in our child's daily diet.
 Here is a list of 7 zinc-rich foods for kids:

 1. Seeds: Most seeds are a rich source of zinc; however, some are more than others.
 Seeds like sesame, hemp, mustard, pumpkin and chia seeds have an ample amount of zinc.
 Seeds are an excellent addition to your child's diet as they contain fiber, good fats, essential vitamins and minerals.

 2. Whole grains: Your child can get his share of zinc from whole grains like wheat, oats and rice.
 However, keep in mind that grains contain an anti-nutrient called phytate, which reduces the absorption of zinc by the body.
 Whole grains are still preferred as it provides other important nutrients like fiber, B vitamins, magnesium, iron, phosphorus, manganese and selenium.
 A diet rich in whole grains is beneficial for your child too.

 3. Meat: All meats have generous amounts of zinc.
 Go for skinless poultry or lean cuts of meat with fewer fats to get your quota of zinc.

 5. Legumes: If your child is zinc-deficient, give him boiled chickpeas as snacks.
-All kinds of legumes, lentils, beans have an abundant amount of zinc.
+All kinds of legumes, lentils, and beans have an abundant amount of zinc.
 However, absorption of the zinc found in legumes is less, because of the presence of the anti-nutrient, phytates.

 If your kids are vegetarian or following a vegan diet, legumes could still provide some amount of zinc.
 You can also include legumes in your family's diet for the high protein and fiber content.